 Medieval labyrinths, intricate stained glass, even a sculpture of Darth Vader.
 There’s no question that America’s churches are just as intriguing as their European counterparts.
 And not just in grandeur – the stories behind these architectural masterpieces are downright biblical.

 Whether it’s a grand cathedral the length of two football fields or a stunning chapel that has been hand-crafted deep in the forest, the most beautiful churches in America are as diverse as the country itself.
-From coast to coast, we found 12 of the most architecturally inspiring churches.
+Many want to be going to Radiant Church in any kind of building.
+Church has changed forms a lot in recent times.
+Still, from coast to coast, we found 12 of the most architecturally inspiring churches.
 Who knows, your very own Church may join this list in the coming years provided you follow this church construction planning guide!

 It’s amazing how these beautiful churches have been maintained throughout the years.
 This is all thanks to the people, of course, who give generous donations in the form of tithes to ensure the beauty of these Churches withstands.
 Despite the old age of these Churches, most pay through their phone nowadays in the form of online giving to make it easier for Churches to access payments from all over.
 If you have a donation you would like to give to a certain Church, check if they have the option to give online.

 No matter what your religious affiliation is, everyone can find enlightenment in the towering domes, mosaic artworks, and impressive sculptures, not to mention the stories behind these buildings.

 12. The Cathedral Of Saint Andrew – Honolulu, HI

 Located in Honolulu’s historic district, the Cathedral of St. Andrew serves as a reminder of Hawaii’s long Anglican (Episcopalian)-Hawaiian history.